OpenSpace/OpenSpace-Docs/manual/content/point-data/data-formats.md

 ```
 where the lines starting with `datavar` specify data parameters in the file and the name, including an index.
 Following those, each line represents one data point:
 - The first three values correspond to the position of the point (X, Y, Z).
-- The following numeric values are values for the provided data variables, in order according to the index.
-The number of values shall match the number of data variables (so, in total the number of numeric values are `3 + number of datavar`).
+- The following numbers are values for the provided data variables, in order according to the index.
+The number of values shall match the number of data variables (so, in total the number of numeric values is `3 + number of datavar`).
 - Finally, at the end is an optional comment that may be used to provide more information about the object.
 Everything after the `#` is parsed into this comment.

-**@ TODO annotate parts with color and explain what each part is in a figure instead**

 ## Labels (.label)
 Label files are similar to SPECK files, but used specifically to provide positions and text for labels that can be placed in 3D space, using for example a `RenderablePointCloud`.
 See more details on how to add labels for a point cloud on the [point cloud page](./point-data.md#labels).